Encouraging Disentangled and Convex Representation with Controllable Interpolation Regularization: Quantitative Experiments

 \section{Quantitative Experiments}

-We conduct four quantitative experiments to evaluate the performance of CIR on latent disentanglement and convexity.

-{\bf Controllable Disentanglement Evaluation by Attribute Co-prediction.} Can latent features of one attribute predict the attribute value?
-Can it also predict values for other attributes?
+We conduct five quantitative experiments to evaluate the performance of CIR on latent disentanglement and convexity. {\bf Controllable Disentanglement Evaluation by Attribute Co-prediction.} Can latent features of one attribute predict the attribute value?
+Can they also predict values for other attributes?
 Under \textit{perfect} controllable disentanglement, we should answer \textit{always} for the first and \textit{never} for the second.
 We quantitatively assess disentanglement by calculating a model-based confusion matrix between attributes.
 We evaluate GZS-Net \cite{ge2020zero} + \textbf{CIR} with the \textit{Fonts} \cite{ge2020zero} dataset (latent of ELEGANT and I2I-Dis are not suitable).
 Each image in \textit{Fonts} contains an alphabet letter rendered using 5 independent attributes: content (52 classes), size (3), font color (10), background color (10), and font (100).
 We take the test examples and split them 80:20 for $\textrm{train}_\textrm{DR}$:$\textrm{test}_\textrm{DR}$.
 For each attribute pair $j, r \in [1..m] \times [1..m]$, we train a classifier (3 layer MLP) from $g_j$ of $\textrm{train}_\textrm{DR}$ to the attribute values of $r$, then obtain the accuracy of each attribute by testing with $g_j$ of $\textrm{test}_\textrm{DR}$.
-Table.~\ref{table-1} compares how well features of each attribute (row) can predict an attribute value (column): perfect should be as close as possible to Identity matrix, with off-diagonal entries close to random (i.e., 1 / $|\mathcal{A}_r|$).
-The off-diagonal values of GZS-Net show the limitation of disentanglement performance; with CIR's help, the co-prediction value shows a nearly perfect disentanglement.
+Fig.~\ref{fig:9} compares how well features of each attribute (row) can predict an attribute value (column): perfect should be as close as possible to Identity matrix, with off-diagonal entries close to random (i.e., 1 / $|\mathcal{A}_r|$).
+The off-diagonal values of GZS-Net show the limitation of disentanglement performance; with CIR's help, the co-prediction value shows a better disentanglement.